dmitry-viskov/pylti1.3/README.rst

     nrps = message_launch.get_nrps()

-From the service we can get list of all members by calling:
+From the service we can get a list of all members by calling:

 .. code-block:: python